Interchange Of Labor Rule For Workers Comp Payroll

 With the Interchange of Labor Rule – Can Employee’s Job Duties Be Divided on Workers Comp Payroll Reports?

 A Question From One Of Our Readers On The Last Post –

 Are we able to split a job into different duties and keep track of each job duty on the payroll?
 Would that save us Workers Comp premiums?

 Yes, you may split up an employee’s job duties among different classification codes under the Interchange of Labor Rule.
 This may save your company $ in Workers Comp premiums.
 However, the rules are very specific and somewhat complicated.
 There are a few caveats that come with splitting up an employee’s payroll into different workers comp classification codes.
-They are:

 - Every minute the employee worked under a certain classification code would have to be tracked.
 An estimate or % is not acceptable.